 Employees will be granted time off to appear as a witness when requested by a party in a court of law when subpoenaed to do so other than by the town.
-Employees may use any available vacation benefits to receive compensation for the period of the absence, however, are not required to do so.
+Employees may use any available paid time off (PTO) to receive compensation for the period of the absence, however, are not required to do so.